phillip-keldenich/reputation-simulator/README.md

 Finally, we set the number of iterations between two snapshots to 10000 (`-r 10000`) and set the color scheme to `nature` (to match the color scheme used in the paper).

-Note that running the simulation for the full $250$ generations ($=200 \cdot 200\cdot 250 = 10000000$ iterations) takes a long time (on one of the authors desktop computers, running Ubuntu 23.04 with Python 3.10.6, `numpy` version 1.21.5, `scipy` version 1.8.0 and `matplotlib` version 3.5.1, equipped with a AMD Ryzen 7700x processor with 96 GiB of DDR5-5200 RAM, the simulation finished in 2856 seconds).
+Note that running the simulation for the full $250$ generations ($=200 \cdot 200\cdot 250 = 10000000$ iterations) takes some time (on one of the authors desktop computers, running Ubuntu 23.04 with Python 3.10.6, `numpy` version 1.21.5, `scipy` version 1.8.0 and `matplotlib` version 3.5.1, equipped with a AMD Ryzen 7700x processor with 96 GiB of DDR5-5200 RAM, the simulation finished in 2856 seconds).
-Note that the running time may also notably depend on the operating system, the python version and the version of the dependencies.
+Note that, in addition to the hardware the program runs on, the running time may also notably depend on the operating system, the python version and the version of the dependencies.

 ## License
 The software and its documentation are available under the MIT open source license.